ooni/spec/data-formats/README.md

 add timing support via `t` to DNS and TCPConnect templates, allow cross referencing DNS, TCPConnect, NetworkEvents and possibly TLSHandshake using the `conn_id` and `dial_id` identifiers.

+- `0.3.4` [2020-01-11]: add `transaction_id` to link the HTTP template
+with DNS template, TCPConnect template, TLSHandshake template, and NetworkEvents template.
+Make sure we clarify which IDs may be reused and which are expected to appear only once per measurement session.